lrm25/easton-scraper-py/README.md

 	* ``python3 -m unittest discover -v``

 ## Future Improvements
+* Add Longmont
+* Use async.io for data retrieval
 * Turn it into a webpage
 * Add a GUI
 * Add an actual database